mpuig/CarND-Behavioral-Cloning/README.md

 ### Overview

-#### The Udacity simulator

-Udacity has created a driving simulator based on the Unity Engine that uses real game physics to create a close approximation to real driving.
+The goal of this project is to teach a Convolutional Neural Network (CNN) to drive a car in a simulator provided by Udacity, based on the Unity Engine, that uses real game physics to create a close approximation ro real driving.
+The simulator provices images from three cameras in the car, that provide images, and the steering angle, speed, throttle and brake.

 ![The Self-Driving Car Simulator](https://raw.githubusercontent.com/mpuig/CarND-Behavioral-Cloning/master/_static/simulator.png)